 In addition to the above, thoughts and opinions change from time to time… we consider this a necessary consequence of having an open mind.
 This website is intended to provide a semi-permanent point in time snapshot and manifestation of the various topics running around our brains, and as such any thoughts and opinions expressed within out-of-date posts may not be the same, or even similar, to those we may hold today.

 Feel free to challenge us, disagree with us, or tell us we’re completely nuts in the comments section of each piece.
 The SHOUT!
 Network reserves the right to delete any comment for any reason whatsoever (abusive, profane, rude, or anonymous comments) – but do SHOUT! with us, if you will.

-The content in this blog post is for general informational and educational purposes only and does not give rise to an attorney-client relationship.
+DISCLAIMER: The content in this blog post is for general informational and educational purposes only and does not give rise to an attorney-client relationship.
 Nothing contained herein should be construed as professional legal advice from The SHOUT!
 Network or as substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any content contained herein without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country or other appropriate jurisdiction.
 Whilst we endeavour to ensure the accuracy, applicability and completeness of the content on the website; no warranty or guarantee, express or implied, is given with respect to the same and The SHOUT!
 Network does not accept any liability arising directly or indirectly from any use of the content.